ejalee/url-shortener-service/readme.md

 # Set Up the Project Using Spring Initializr

-Went to `https://start.spring.io` and configured the project.
+Configured the project via `https://start.spring.io` and downloaded the zip file.

 ## Dependencies